garves44/p2-application-tracker/README.md

 > THEN I can move that job into the 'Waiting on Response' column on the dashboard.
 > When I have an interview scheduled with a job,
 > THEN I can move it to the 'Interview Scheduled' column on the dashboard.
-> When A job is in the 'Interview Scheduled' column,
-> THEN the interview date is displayed along with the job title.

 ## **PROJECT REQUIREMENTS**